Welcome to our best ever California Road Trip itinerary for families with kids!

 San Diego (3 Days)

 At first glance, San Diego can seem a bit like any other American city.
-But head to La Jolla, for a fabulous beach experience.
+But head to the La Jolla neighbourhood for some quality beach time.

 La Jolla has a series of beaches.
 At La Jolla Cove, there are rock pools galore for little ones to explore.
 Meanwhile La Jolla Shores (above) is perfect for novice surfers, and there are a couple of great surf schools you can try here.

-Okay, it’s not strictly part of a California road trip.
+Okay, it’s not strictly part of a California road trip with kids.
 But if your West Coast adventure is a once in a lifetime thing, then this is your best chance to go and see a true natural wonder.

-It’s around a nine hour drive from LA to Grand Canyon.
+It’s around a 7-9 hour drive from LA to Grand Canyon.
 Google will tell you less, but Google is overly kind about LA traffic.

 We stopped off overnight en route in Palm Springs, which made it a bit more manageable.
-It’s a long drive and exceptionally boring – long, straight desert roads with hours between seeing any other human.
+It’s a long drive and exceptionally boring.
+Think endless hours of dead straight desert roads with hours between seeing any other human.
+Getting out of the car’s AC can feel like a trial in itself!
+But it will all be worth it when you get there, I promise!

 You can read more about what we got up to at Grand Canyon here.

-I hope you found our California road trip itinerary useful.
-If you’ve got any questions or suggestions about the sort of things you’d recommend doing in California, then let me know in the comments.
+I hope you found our California road trip itinerary for families useful.
+If you’ve got any questions or suggestions about the sort of things you’d recommend doing in California with kids, then let me know in the comments.